joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 ]
 ```

-It is an array that has a lot of empty slots.
+The table is an array that has a lot of empty slots.
 This is referred to as a sparse array.

 ### Access Data in Hash Table